fdionisi/deno-argon2/README.md

 ### CLI

-It is possible to install deno-argon2 as a CLI tool insatiable via `deno install`.
+The library can be installed as a CLI tool via `deno install`.

 <details>